buildbot/buildbot/master/docs/manual/installation/buildmaster.rst

 The ``upgrade-master`` command is idempotent.
 It is safe to run it multiple times.
-After each upgrade of the buildbot code, you should use ``upgrade-master`` on all your buildmasters.
+After each upgrade of the Buildbot code, you should use ``upgrade-master`` on all your buildmasters.

 .. warning::